 Adilene Saucedo, LCSW

-I earned my bachelor's in Psychology and my Master’s in Social Work from the University of South Florida and I’m a licensed clinical social worker in Florida (FL# SW23340).
-I’ve worked in hospitals, rehab centers, and community mental health—supporting people through addiction, eating disorders, trauma, and life’s general chaos.
-What all of that taught me?
-People are resilient as hell, but we still deserve softness.
+I earned my bachelor’s in Psychology and my Master’s in Social Work from the University of South Florida, and I’m a Licensed Clinical Social Worker in Florida (FL# SW23340).
+I’ve worked in hospitals, rehab centers, and community mental health, supporting people through trauma, addiction, and major life stressors.

 Let the Journey Begin